musikele/musikele.github.io/_posts/2018-11-17-what-i-learned-by-writing-my-first-npm-module.md

 ## What did not give problems

 * **Jest**.
 Testing with Jest has been _extremely easy_.
 It was my first experience with Jest (coming from Mocha) but I have never had to checkout the documentation for anything.
 Good!
+* **ESLint, Prettier** and **VSCode** - These tools resolve stupid issues for you.
+Just install and forget about them.
+They'll add semicolumns, fix tabs or spaces, return syntactic errors live...
+A good bonus.

 ## Finally